Raunakfr/multifunc/README.md

     2. Active app monitor:
   </h2>
   <h4>
-    Disclaimer: All the data is processed on your local machine is not usage history is being sent anywhere The python script, along with acting as a parser, actively monitors what apps you have open on your PC and when focus mode is on, it closes them immediately.
+    Disclaimer: All the data is processed on your local machine.
+No data is being collected or sent externally</br>
+    The python script, along with acting as a parser, actively monitors what apps you have open on your PC and when focus mode is on, it closes them immediately.
   </h4>
   <h2>
     3. Active browser tab monitor:
   </h2>
   <h4>
-    With the help of a seperately developed browser extension, this script can even block those websites which you don't want to open during your focus/study sessions.
+    With the help of a separately developed browser extension, this script can even block those websites which you don't want to open during your focus/study sessions.
   </h4>
   <h2>
     4. Notification and Voice based alert
   </h2>
   <h4>
-    Whenever an 'indisciplined action' is noticed during your focus session, you recieve a notification, a voice alert along with the tab/app being closed
+    Whenever a distraction is detected, the system triggers a notification, a voice alert, and forcefully closes the tab/app.
   </h4>
 <h1>
   ⭐ Libraries used: